Adriano Lima

-Adriano Gomes de Lima (born 21 June 1973) is a Brazilian Paralympic swimmer who competes in international elite competitions.
-He is an eleven-time Parapan American Games champion, won nine Paralympic medals and is also nine-time World medalist.
+Adriano Gomes de Lima (21 June 1973 – 7 February 2026) was a Brazilian Paralympic swimmer who competed in international elite competitions.
+He was an eleven-time Parapan American Games champion, won nine Paralympic medals and was also nine-time World medalist.
 Lima became a paraplegic after falling off a roof while working at a construction site aged seventeen.

+Lima died of bone cancer on 7 February 2026, at the age of 52.